django-functest/django-functest/docs/common.rst

       results in a new browser instance with a separate profile being used.
 In this case, however, there are complications:

-      Django's ``LiveServerTestCase`` is currently single threaded.
-Some browsers keep (mutliple) connections open to a domain, and Chrome especially can lock up the test server when multiple sessions are open.
+      Before Django 2.0, ``LiveServerTestCase`` was single threaded.
+Some browsers keep multiple connections open to a domain, and Chrome especially can lock up the test server when multiple sessions are open.

-      A fix for this is to add :class:`django_functest.MultiThreadedLiveServerMixin` to any test class
+      If you are using Django < 2.0, a fix for this is to add :class:`django_functest.MultiThreadedLiveServerMixin` to any test class
       that needs this functionality, especially if run against Chrome.
 However, please note the issues documented for that mixin.